lerguan/bmi_monitor/README.md

 In this submenu, user can input their recent height and weight to update their info.
 Their age and bmi will be automatically updated in the database.

 ### Check BMI submenu

+In this submenu, user can check their most recent BMI.
+Also, user can check the list of their BMIs in a specific age range.